haibol2016/splicing_sites/README.md

-# A python script to generate RNA splicing site motifs from a GTF and a genome fasta files
+# A python script to generate RNA splicing site motifs from a GTF file and a genome fasta file

 ## How to use
 $ python generate_splicing_sites_logo.py -h